Who makes the best car wash soap? That’s a little like asking “Who makes the best candy?” Everyone has their own

-Similar to the Chemical Guys – Meguiar’s have been around for a long time, and they’re known for being one of the best in the industry – I first started using Meguiar’s polish around thirty years ago, and it was the go-to product back then.
+Similar to the Chemical Guys, Meguiar’s has been around for a long time.
+They’re known for being one of the best in the industry.
+I first started using Meguiar’s polish around thirty years ago.
+It was the go-to product back then.

 The Meguiar’s Gold Class wash has been designed to work in just one easy step.
 It will clean, condition, and shine your vehicle in one go, whether that’s through using the two bucket method or a foam cannon.

-It’s easy rinsing and biodegradable, and won’t strip any surface protectants that have already been applied – you can use this regularly without causing an issue, and for those that don’t want to go to the trouble of waxing afterward, it’s a great all-rounder.
+It’s easy rinsing and biodegradable.
+It won’t strip any surface protectants that have already been applied.
+You can use this regularly without causing an issue.
+For those of you that don’t want to go to the trouble of waxing afterward, it’s a great all-rounder.

 It’s a pH neutral soapy formula that produces some of the most luxurious suds you’ll find but still manages to rinse off clean and easily without leaving marks or spots.
 The ultra-slick formula won’t damage any wax or sealant that’s already in place, and it’s safe to use on all surfaces.

-The Adam’s wash shampoo blends cutting edge cleaners and polymers to deliver something that can be used every day without fear of damage, and the high lubricity means that the dirt and debris are held in suspension, meaning that the chance of swirl marks is lessened.
+The Adam’s wash shampoo blends cutting edge cleaners and polymers to deliver something that can be used every day without fear of damage.
+The high lubricity means that the dirt and debris are held in suspension, meaning that the chance of swirl marks is lessened.

-As a further point as to the lubricity, or slipperiness of the shampoo, Adam’s Polishes says that it can also be used as a lubricant for clay bars, which to be honest, I think is a smart move and more brands should do that… I’ve never yet used a clay bar kit where the clay has been trashed before I’ve run out of lubricant, and I’d bet you haven’t either.
+As far as the lubricity, or slipperiness, of the shampoo, Adam’s Polishes says that it can also be used as a lubricant for clay bars.
+I think it’s a smart move and more brands should do that.
+I’ve never yet used a clay bar kit where the clay has been trashed before I’ve run out of lubricant and I’d bet you haven’t either.